 - Work based

-You will be supported in the workplace and will be allocated a local assessor who will mentor you and assist you to prepare your portfolio of evidence.
-Drop-in sessions in Alness and Thurso are also available to help you gather evidence and prepare your portfolio.
-You are strongly encouraged to attend these.
+You will be supported in the workplace and at your weekly drop-in session, by a local assessor who will mentor and assist you in preparing your portfolio of evidence.

 How long will my course last?1 Year